-Meanwhile, International Trade Meanwhile, International Trade Minister James Kelleher said there may be relief in sight - both for Canadian lumbermen hurt by protectionist measures and for the failering U.S. lumber industry which initiated them.
+Meanwhile, International Trade Meanwhile, International Trade Minister James Relieber said there may be relief in sight- both for Canadian lumbermen hurt by protectionist measures and for the failering U.S. lumber industry which initiated them.

-"In recent weeks, the price of lumber has rises significanly in the United States and this, com-bined with the downward bread in mortgage rates, is producing high-ar profils for American lamber producers," Kellsher said.
+"In recent weeks, the price of lumber has risen significantly in the United States and this, combined with the downward bread in mortgage rates, is producing high-er profits for American lumber producers," Kelleher said.

-This, in turn, could reduce the political pressure on Congress to pass protectionist legislation, be Mid.
+This, in turn, could reduce the political pressure on Congress to pass protectionist legislation be lion a year.

-There are about a dozen places of legislation now before Congress that would directly or indirectly curtail imports of Canadian poly wood jumber worth about \$3 bil-lion a reas lion a year.
+There are about a dozen places of legislation now before Congress that would directly or indirectly curtail imports of Canadian softwood lumber worth about \$\$^5\$ billion wood lumber worth about \$\$^5\$ lion a year.

-lion a year.
-The Americans argue that that padien stumpage fees are so low that they amount to a government subsidy, making it impossible for them to compete fairly.
-Kelleher reliterated he expects exploratory talks on a freer frade deal could begin in May or June with the more substantial discus-tions this fail.
-Hull Merking the deants Yco
+The Americans argue that pandian stumpage fees are so low that they amount to a government subsidy, making it impossible for them to compete fairly.

+Kelleher relievated he expects exploratory talks on a freer frade deal could begin in May or June with the more substantial discussions this fall.